-Gary A. Donahue (GAD) is a working consultant and writer who has been in the computer industry for almost 30 years.
+Gary A. Donahue (GAD) is a working consultant and writer who has been in the computer industry for over 30 years.
 Gary has worked as a programmer, mainframe administrator, Technical Assistance Center engineer, network administrator, network designer, and consultant.
 Gary has worked as the Director of Network Infrastructure for a national consulting company and has been the president of his own New Jersey consulting company; GAD Technology, L.L.C.
 He currently works at Arista doing all sorts of traveling and training.

 Having spent a great deal of time writing documentation for clients, Gary learned that it was this part of the job that he most enjoyed.
 After writing a successful book on Networking entitled Network Warrior, he has dedicated much of his free time to writing.
 Gary has written Cozy Tales, a book about his beloved Newfoundland dog, which has not yet been picked up by a publisher.
 Many of the stories about Annie in this blog are being assembled into a book entitled Tales of a Butter-Licking Ferret-Dog.
 In June of 2011, the second edition of Network Warrior hit the shelves.
 In October of 2012, Arista Warrior was published by O’Reilly.